-In recent times, especially as we enter in the 21st century, the term “recapitalization” has gained extreme popularity.
+In recent times, especially as we enter the 21st century, the term “recapitalization” has gained extreme popularity.
 In this article, we will attempt to understand recapitalization.
-However, in order to understand recapitalization, it is important to first understand the term “capital structure”.
+However, it is important to first understand the term “capital structure” to understand recapitalization.

 Understanding the Capital Structure

-It is a common knowledge that a majority of the public or privately held companies in the world are funded by capital provided through equity and debt.
-Equity includes common stock and preferred stock, whereas debt includes long term borrowing through bonds, debentures, commercial papers, etc. This whole equation of capital formation is termed the capital structure of the company.
-For example, a company that has capital of USD 200,000.00 out of which USD 150,000.00 is funded through common stock and USD 50,000.00 is funded through long term money market bonds, then the capital structure of the company is 75% equity & 25% debt.
+It is common knowledge that a majority of the public or privately held companies in the world are funded by capital provided through equity and debt.
+Equity includes common stock and preferred stock, whereas debt includes long-term borrowing through bonds, debentures, commercial papers, etc. This whole equation of capital formation is termed the capital structure of the company.
+For example, if a company has a capital of USD 200,000.00, out of which USD 150,000.00 is funded through the common stock and USD 50,000.00 is funded through long-term money market bonds, then the company’s capital structure is 75% equity & 25% debt.

 Recapitalization – Meaning

-In simple terms, recapitalization means changing the capital structure of a company, i.e. to change the ratio of equity and debt mix in the total capital.
-This is fundamentally done by exchanging one type of capital for another, or by introducing new capital.
-For example, a company may replace common stock in exchange for preferred stock.
+In simple terms, recapitalization means changing the capital structure of a company, i.e., changing the ratio of equity and debt mix in the total capital.
+This is fundamentally done by exchanging one type of capital for another or introducing new capital.
+For example, a company may replace the common stock in exchange for preferred stock.
 It is nothing different but a type of corporate restructuring.

 There are mainly four types of recapitalization as follows: